transformerlab/transformerlab-docs/for-teams/intro.md

 # Transformer Lab for Teams and Research Labs

-:::note
+:::tip

-We're about to launch Transformer Lab for Teams in just a few days.
-You're reading this before everyone else.
+We just launched Transformer Lab for Teams today!
+Please connect with us on Discord if you can use any help!

 :::